royaurko/google-drive/README.md

 ##Description:

-A python script that runs in the background and syncs a local folder to Google Drive like Dropbox.
+A bunch of python scripts to make Google Drive behave like Dropbox.
+When run for the first time the script attempts to download all files from Drive to the target folder, after which it keeps checking for changes in the local directory at regular intervals and mirrors it to Drive.
 This is still very much a work in progress.

 ##System Requirements: